Graduate Course Catalog 2016-2017

 Degrees Offered: M.A., Ph.D.

 The Department of History offers the master of arts and doctor of philosophy degrees.
-The master of arts is offered in many fields.
-A formal option in museum studies is available.
+The master of arts is offered in many subfields.
+A formal option in museum studies is also available.
 Doctoral dissertations may be written on the history of the United States or on topics comparing the United States with other societies or areas.

 The department usually requires evidence of substantial preparation in history at the undergraduate level, together with some preparation in other areas of humanities and social sciences.